GouravKumar19/rvce/README.md

-Step To Follow:
-First Install NodeJs in Your System
+Steps to Follow

+Install Node.js on your system.

-Download All the File as it is
+Download all the project files as provided.

-In VS Code Terminal:
+Open the project in VS Code and follow the steps below in the terminal:

-                         1.On the command line, navigate to the root directory of your package.
+       Navigate to the root directory of your project:

-                         2.cd /path/to/package
-                         3.Run the following command:
+           cd /path/to/project

+      Initialize a new Node.js project by running:

-                         4.npm init
+           npm init

-                         5.Answer the questions in the command line questionnaire.
+Follow the prompts in the command-line questionnaire to complete the setup.

-After following all the step above now you are about to launch a website on your own
+After completing these steps, you’ll be ready to launch your own website successfully!
-Just go agin in terminal window and on the same root directory type "node index.js"